 The High Dials have a deep back catalogue and extensive tour history.
 Their releases have won praise from the NME, Spin and Washington Post among others.
-High Dials music has featured in various TV shows – two of their songs can currently be heard in the hit Netflix series “House of Cards”.
+High Dials music has featured in various TV shows – several songs can be heard in the hit Netflix series “House of Cards”.

 In 2013, the band returned from a lengthy performing hiatus in which they composed two soundtracks, collaborated with legendary Rolling Stones producer Andrew Loog Oldham and completed new studio work – the “Yestergraves” and “Desert Tribe” EPs.
 In the fall of 2014 they toured the UK and Ireland and made a stop at New York’s CMJ music marathon.